Coaching Library

 Defense

-A run-stuffing front with six defenders on the line and two linebackers — essentially a gap for every box defender.
-Built to overwhelm run-heavy youth offenses, especially up the middle.
+The Wide-Tackle 6: six defenders on the line and two inside linebackers, with a defender accounting for every interior gap.
+Built to overwhelm run-heavy youth offenses, especially between the tackles.

 5-2 Defense (Oklahoma)